haxsysgit/fetchanime/README.md

 - The `requests`, `beautifulsoup4`, `selenium`, and `webdriver-manager` Python libraries.
 You can install them by running:

-- For the `geckodriver` or firefox driver  `-ad` shud automatically download it
+- For the `geckodriver` or firefox driver shud automatically be downloaded by the script
-- For `chromedriver` , use the `-ad` option to download it automatically
+- For `chromedriver` , the script will download it automatically if not available
+- The same also goes for brave

 ## Usage